michaeldello/michaeldello-embedded/unit_tests/README.md

 ## Commands

-The following commands run from the repository root directory build and run all unit tests:
+The following commands run from the repository root directory in a running Docker container based on this repository's Dockerfile will build and run all unit tests:

 ```
 mkdir build && cd build